Subiaco Oval: Ground naming rights

 Subiaco Oval being configured for a Super 14 match in 2006.

 In 2003, the retail telecommunications company Crazy John's controversially attempted to buy the naming rights to the ground, but the bid was denied by the local Subiaco council, which refused planning permission for advertising signs on the stadium's exterior.
 In May 2005, a non-commercial name change was being considered; the proposal to rename to 'ANZAC Field' was put forward by the West Australian Football Commission, but rejected by the Minister for Veterans Affairs, De-Anne Kelly, as Anzac is a federally protected word.
 In October 2010, Perth-based stockbroker Patersons Securities bought the naming rights, and the name of the ground was changed to Patersons Stadium.
 The Western Australian Football Commission accepted it and said it would put money back into all levels of football.

-In February 2015, it was announced that real estate company the Domain Group would take over naming rights from Patersons Securities, and the ground was subsequently renamed Domain Stadium.
-The deal lasted for three years, the period of time before the new Perth Stadium opened its doors in 2018.
+In February 2015, real estate company the Domain Group took over naming rights, and the ground was subsequently renamed Domain Stadium.
+The deal lasted for three years, the period of time before the new Perth Stadium opened in 2018.